Introduction

 - multiple physical extensions through modules

-This is why the project reads more like a platform dossier than a single board drop.
+That is why the project is documented as a platform rather than as a one-off PCB.

 Platform Direction

-Keero Bot is being shaped around four core ideas:
+Keero is being shaped around four simple ideas:

-- one compact core board that concentrates the essential system functions
+- one compact mainboard that carries the essential system functions

 Platform Capabilities

-At a visible public level, the current platform already points toward:
+At a public level, the current platform already points toward:

 - local feedback through display and haptics